 A major vendor is defined as one generating 10% or greater of the Organization's expenses or accounts payable.
-For the year ended December 31, 2020 there were two major vendors that accounted for 40% of the accounts payable balance.
+For the years ended December 31, 2021 and December 31, 2020, there were two major vendors that accounted for 64% and 40% of the accounts payable balance, respectively.